Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/02_3_nfcore_config.md

             cacheDir = "/scratch/${System.getenv('PAWSEY_PROJECT')}/${System.getenv('USER')}/nextflow-on-hpc-materials/singularity"
         }
         ```

+        !!! note "Read the docs!"

+            Remember to check [Pawsey's "Running Jobs on Setonix" page](https://pawsey.atlassian.net/wiki/spaces/US/pages/51929058/Running+Jobs+on+Setonix) when configuring the `queue` for your pipelines on Setonix, as it contains important information about how and when to select each particular queue.
+We are using a fairly naive selection method today for simplicity, but more complex queue selection methods are possible and advisable for larger pipelines.

     We want to add just a couple of extra options to the process definition.
 The first option is the `stageInMode` option.
 We will explicitly tell Nextflow that we want to use **symbolic links**.
 These are essentially shortcuts that point to another file on the system, and let us refer to inputs within our working directory without physically copying them in, which would use up lots of additional storage space.
 To set this, we define `stageInMode = 'symlink'` in the `process` scope.